JoeSpencer1/NN_indentation/README.md

 ## Finite element method
 Finite element method (FEM) simulations were performed usinng the Multi-physics object oriented simulation environt ([MOOSE](https://mooseframework.inl.gov/)) in the [moose](moose) folder with some specific configurations.
 - MOOSE was installed in a separate environment using the software's documented [installation instructions](https://mooseframework.inl.gov/releases/moose/2021-09-15/getting_started/installation/).
--[Volumetric locking](https://mooseframework.inl.gov/modules/solid_mechanics/VolumetricLocking.html) correction is only needed in the \[GlobalParams\] block for simulations with first-order elements and should be commented for second-order simulations.
+- [Volumetric locking](https://mooseframework.inl.gov/modules/solid_mechanics/VolumetricLocking.html) correction is only needed in the \[GlobalParams\] block for simulations with first-order elements and should be commented for second-order simulations.
 - The derivative size should be increased to 300 in the MOOSE installation's root directory to allow automatic differentiation ([AD](https://mooseframework.inl.gov/automatic_differentiation/)) functions to be used with refined quadratic meshes in `ind_3D_AD.i`.
 ```
 ./configure --with-derivative-size=300